 The St. Kitts Marriott Resort

 Smiling bellmen set the stage welcoming you into the St. Kitts Marriott Resort.
 The large brightly decorated lobby invites you to wander through its center to the grand staircase leading down to the tiled courtyard below complete with whimsical replica sailing ship.
 Beyond awaits several pools, lots of shaded lounge chairs, a variety of restaurants and a long stretch of soft sand beach.
 Our room was comfy and large, done up in traditional Marriott shades of calming pastels.
 We chose the Blu restaurant on the waterfront to dine on our first evening and had a memorable dinner of 3 local fishes sauteed to perfection.
 Mornings found us chomping on a carrot nut muffin in the lobby cafe which were not only yummy, but totally big enough for two.
+The resort struck me as having lots of concrete – it could use a bit of softening for my taste.

 One laudable characteristic of this hotel is that it appears to be completely assessable for guests with mobility challenges.
 We saw several guests making their way around the resort in ‘Hoveround’ style mobility chairs and they appeared to be navigating all areas of the main hotel with ease.